Megyn Kelly walks away from NBC with the remainder of her $69M deal

 Breaking News Emails

-Megyn Kelly and NBC News have agreed to terms that will see the high-profile TV host leave the company with the remainder of her $69 million contract, according to a source familiar with the agreement.
+Megyn Kelly and NBC News have agreed to terms under which the high-profile TV host will leave the company with the remainder of her $69 million contract, according to a source familiar with the agreement.

 The news comes after months of negotiations over parts of Kelly’s long-term contract following her removal in October from the 9 a.m.
 ET hour of NBC’s “Today.”
 Her morning show, “Megyn Kelly Today,” was cancelled after the anchor made comments about wearing blackface as part of a Halloween costume debate.

-Note: CORRECTION (Jan.
-11, 2019, 10:35 p.m.
-ET): An earlier version of this article misspelled the first name of an NBC anchor.
-Her name is Sheinelle Jones, not Sheneille.